emipa606/Rimperion/README.md

 </p>

 <p align="center">
- This Mod Adds Buff Components to Thing.
-It makes Stat or Function dynamic.
+ This Mod Adds New Guns with Negative Recoil
 </p>